freenas/freenas-docs/userguide/directoryservice.rst

 To manually check that a specified user can authenticate, enter :samp:`net ads join -S dcname -U username`.

-If no users or groups are listed in the output, :command:`getent passwd` and :command:`getent group` can provide more troubleshooting information.
+:command:`getent passwd` and :command:`getent group` can provide more troubleshooting information if no users or groups are listed in the output.

-.. tip:: Sometimes network users will not appear in the drop-down menu of a :guilabel:`Permissions` screen but the :command:`wbinfo` commands display these users.
+.. tip:: Sometimes network users do not appear in the drop-down menu of a :guilabel:`Permissions` screen but the :command:`wbinfo` commands display these users.
 This is typically due to the %brand% system taking longer than the default ten seconds to join Active Directory.
-Try increasing the value of :guilabel:`AD timeout` to 60 seconds.
+Increase the value of :guilabel:`AD timeout` to 60 seconds.

 To change a certificate, set the :guilabel:`Encryption Mode` to *Off*,